A BRIEF BIOGRAPHY OF LEON TROTSKY

 By Tim Lambert

 Leon Trotsky was one of the leading figures in the Communist Revolution in Russia in 1917 which created a brutal and repressive regime.

 Leon Trotsky was born on 7 November 1879 in Ukraine.
 His real name was Lev Davidovich Bronstein.
 His father was a well-off farmer.
 When he was young he was introduced to Marxism.

 Marxism was the creation of Karl Marx (1818-1883).
-According to him society went through an inevitable series of stages ending in Communism.
+According to him, society went through an inevitable series of stages ending in Communism.
 The industrial workers, he said, would inevitably rise up against the capitalists and Capitalism would be replaced by Socialism in which the state would own industry.
-However the state would 'wither away' leaving a classless society or Communism.
+However, the state would 'wither away' leaving a classless society of Communism.
 Needless to say, the promised utopia never appeared.
 Marxism was a foolish dream.

 Although he was Jewish by birth Trotsky, like all Marxists was an atheist.